Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 accept an inner reducer and an accumulator-using stream function should accept

-.
+an inner reducer and _nesting.
 If you consider this to be confusing, I fully

 agree.